-We will stop being angry about injustice in America, especially toward Black people and POC communities, when there is fundamental positive change toward equality and fair treatment.
+We will stop being angry about injustice in America, especially toward Black people, APIDA and other POC communities, when there is fundamental positive change toward equality and fair treatment.

 Negative emotions signal that a change is necessary.
 In whatever way we can, we want to change our lived experience to decrease the sadness, frustration, loneliness, or anger that we feel.
 Most of these negative emotions trigger an avoidance response, meaning an increased motivation to escape obstacles or situations.
 Anger, on the other hand, triggers an approach response, meaning an increased motivation to face and overcome obstacles.

 Because of anger’s motivational capacity, anger is often a useful emotion that results in:

 - increased investment of time and money

 - increased drive to change other people’s behavior